uncaught/gpio-shutter-bridge/README.md

 # Software

+- You will need to have `node` installed.
+  - I have to use node 21, but it should work with newer versions as well.
-- Make sure you have either `raspi-gpio` or `pinctrl` (newer) installed.
-Check with `raspi-gpio get` or `pinctrl get`.
+- Make sure you have either `raspi-gpio` or `pinctrl` (newer) available.
+  - Check with `raspi-gpio get` or `pinctrl get`.
   - Either one is used to set the GPIO input pins to the "pull up" mode.
 This is not handled in the `onoff`-library I'm using.
   - `pinctrl` is newer, but requires permissions.
-So you either need to be root, or make sure you have access to all `/dev/gpio*` devices:
+    - So you either need to be root, or make sure you have access to all `/dev/gpio*` devices.
     - E.g. use the `gpio` group:
       - Check `ll /dev/gpio*` and see that every device is owned by the `gpio` group and has `g+rw` permissions.
       - If not, use `sudo chgrp gpio /dev/gpio*` and/or `sudo chmod g+rw /dev/gpio*`.
       - You can add yourself to the `gpio` group with `sudo usermod -a -G gpio $USER`.
       - Verify with `pinctrl get` that you can use the tool without further permissions.
-- Go into a folder where you wish to install this project.
+- Go into a folder where you wish to install this project (e.g. `~/shutter`).
 - Install the library with `npm install @uncaught/gpio-shutter-bridge`
-- Create a javascript file (e.g. `run.js`), require my library and call it with your shutter-pin-layout:
+- Create a javascript file (e.g. `run.mjs`), require my library and call it with your shutter-pin-layout:

 ```js
 import {createVeluxShutters, initRuntime, initMqtt} from '@uncaught/gpio-shutter-bridge';